seb-fae/Infrared/README.md

 # EFR32 Infrared

-This project shows how to send a frame on a GPIO with precise timings.
+This project shows how to send and receive a frame on a GPIO with precise timings.
 Sending/Reception is perfomed by hardware (PRS, DMA, TIMER) and will not be affected by IRQ timings or CPU load.

 ## Transmission: